 INSTALLATION

-Install wood panels as shown and detailed in the architectural drawings and according to manufacture’s guidelines and industry standards as prescribed by the AWI.
+Install wood panels as shown and detailed in the architectural drawings and according to manufacturer’s guidelines and industry standards as prescribed by the AWI.

 Install wood panels with expansion/contraction gaps equal to 1 mm (1/32”) for every 1 meter (3.28’) of length/width (3 mm minimum between panels).